NYU-DiffusionMRI/RICE/README.md

 # RICE toolbox (Rotational Invariants of the Cumulant Expansion)
 This '[MATLAB toolbox](https://github.com/NYU-DiffusionMRI/RICE)' contains all necessary functions for parameter estimation of the O(b^2) cumulant expansion for arbitrary axially symmetric b-tensors[^note].
-Check [our recent paper](https://arxiv.org/abs/2409.03010) for details on this implementation and [this book chaper](https://academic.oup.com/book/24921/chapter/188767614) for information on the cumulant expansion in general.
-Below we provide instructions on how to run the toolbox.
+Check [our recent paper](https://arxiv.org/abs/2409.03010) for details on this implementation and [this book chaper](https://academic.oup.com/book/24921/chapter/188767614) for information on the cumulant expansion in general and its applications to diffusion MRI.
+Below, we provide instructions on how to run the toolbox.
 See the [example_RICE.m](https://github.com/NYU-DiffusionMRI/RICE/blob/main/example_RICE.m) script that performs the parameter estimation in an [example dataset](https://cai2r.net/resources/standard-model-of-diffusion-in-white-matter-the-smi-toolbox/).

-The toolbox also allows the parameter estimation for minimal DKI and minimal RICE protocols proposed in [^note].
+The toolbox also allows the parameter estimation for iRICE protocols (LTE or LTE+STE) proposed in [^note].

 <br>

 ## Overview: The cumulant expansion in diffusion MRI
 <img width="1604" alt="Ob2_cumulant_expansion_RICE" src="https://user-images.githubusercontent.com/54751227/203182843-a1097e1d-9bd8-4a88-a60e-99f0d56a5104.png">
+$$
+S(b) = S_0 \exp(-b D)
+$$

 ## LTE data
 For conventional dMRI data, linear tensor encoding (LTE), one can represent low-b data with the O(b) cumulant expansion as shown in Eq.
 (1).
 This is simply DTI, and it can represent DWIs up to ~b=1200 ms/mm^2.